dingf3ng/dingf3ng.github.io/src/data/posts/src/course_review_I.md

 The tutorials and labs are very boring where you need to act like a computer, and calculate things.
 The exams is even more a disaster: you need to count how many clocks the pipeline help you to save, using different branch prediction strategies; you need to count how many cache hits/misses there is in a possibly triple loop written in MIPS assembly.

-In one sentence, you need to know how the computer works without any abstraction layer and work as a computer throughout the course.
+In one sentence, you need to know how computer works without any abstraction layer, and work as a computer throughout the course.
 If I can work in this way so well, what is the purpose to own a computer?

 - Effectiveness: ★
 - Usefulness: ★ ★ ★ ★